vatnz-dev/sops/docs/enroute/NAK.md

 ## Airspace

 NAK covers all airspace within the lateral bounds as found below, with the only exception being the airspace that has been delegated to WN TMA and OH TMA.
-The lower limit for most airspace is `A095`, dropping to `A065` in areas surrounding Mt Ruapehu and Nelson.
+The lower limit for most airspace is `A095`, dropping to `A065` in areas surrounding Mt Taranaki and Nelson.

 When WN TMA is offline, NAK automatically inherits and assumes responsibility for that sector.

 When NS TWR is offline, NAK automatically inherits the TWR and Procedural Approach services provided by NS TWR.
 See [the responsibilities section on NS TWR](#ns-twr).

+When NP TWR is offline, NAK **does not** assume this position, as this is provided by RAN.
+See [the responsibilities section on NP TWR](#np-twr).

 !!! error
     Add Airspace diagram for NAK